dhruv8433/e-commerce/README.md

 This project is an e-commerce service providing website offering various features for users to browse, shop, and manage their accounts.
 The live version of the website is currently accessible at [https://e-requirement.vercel.app](https://e-requirement.vercel.app).

-# E-Requirement Website

-This project is an e-commerce service providing website offering various features for users to browse, shop, and manage their accounts.

 ## Features

 - **User Authentication**: Sign up and log in functionality.